 It simply refers to the fact that the route is longer than one span of rope.
 The leader climbs to the next pitch.
 They place gear along the route, and they tie themselves to the next belay station where they belay their buddy up.

 Park Entry Fees and Costs

 Park entrance fees are US$35 per vehicle or US$30 per motorcycle.
-Park passes can be purchased at any entrance to Yosemite, at visitor centres in Oakhurst, Groveland, Mariposa, or Lee Vining (all in California) between May and October, or online at any time.
+Park passes can be purchased at any entrance to Yosemite, at visitor centres in Oakhurst, Groveland, Mariposa, or Lee Vining (all located in California) between May and October, or online at Your Pass Now Website.
 Many mountain climbers and visitors alike opt to purchase online.